samay2504/Image-Segment/README.md

 The approach models the image data distribution as a Gaussian Mixture Model.
 By randomly sampling 1000 data points (pixels from the image) over 1000 iterations, we could estimate the parameters (means/labels, covariances and joint membership weights of a point belonging to each cluster) by repeated adjustments with Expectation Maximization Agorithm to derive optimal cluster and labels.

-The approach is found to acheive a <b>jaccard similarity coefficienty of upto 0.917 </b>
+The approach is found to achieve a <b>jaccard similarity coefficient of upto 0.917 </b>

 #### ToDos